Verron Haynes: Pittsburgh Steelers

 In five seasons with the Steelers from 2002 to 2006, Haynes gained 660 yards on 159 carries (4.2 average per carry) and three touchdowns.
 He also recorded 39 receptions for 322 yards (8.3 average per reception) and two touchdowns, including one from wide receiver Antwaan Randle El.
 Haynes missed most of the 2006 season due to a knee injury.

 On March 1, 2007, he was cut by the Steelers in order to save cap room.
 However, he re-signed with the team on June 4, 2007.
 On September 1, 2007, he was released again.
 He was re-signed on December 24 when starting running back Willie Parker was placed on injured reserve.

 Atlanta Falcons

 Haynes signed with the Atlanta Falcons on April 29, 2009.

 On December 5, 2009, he was released by the Falcons and re-signed on December 8, 2009.

 Personal

-Haynes’ son, Justice, is a running back at the University of Michigan.
+Haynes’ son, Justice, is a running back at Georgia Tech.

 Haynes serves on the board of directors of TurningPoint, a women's health care organization in Alpharetta, Georgia.
 He is involved in philanthropic efforts and the forming of The Red Sail Watersports company.
 In addition, Haynes runs The Verron Haynes Foundation and football clinics and camps and comments for ESPN International.